 Comic book culture is cool, there’s no denying it.
-From Marvel to DC, every year we see a new comic-based movie release that breaks records.
+From Marvel to DC, every year we see a new comic-based movie release.
 But it isn’t just the movies that are growing in popularity.
 Statistics suggest that comic sales in the USA hit $2.07 billion in revenue in 2021.
 And selling them online is easier than ever thanks to the wide choice of website builders and CMS on the market.

 It doesn’t matter if you are into Marvel, DC, or Manga – there are clearly some big opportunities in the comic book industry.

 If you know a thing or two about comics you may have considered starting your own online comic book store.
 Or perhaps you already own a traditional comic book store and you want to reach more people with an online shop.

 Selling comics online can be incredibly lucrative, yet knowing where to start can be tricky.

 In this guide, we’ll walk you, step by step, through everything you need to know about selling comics online.
 After all, it is true what they say – not all superheroes wear capes.
 Some write comprehensive, easy-to-understand guides on starting a comic book store online instead…

 In this section, we will cover where you can go to source and purchase comics for your online store.

 Before you can start selling your comics online, you’ll need to source them.
 Of course, you may already be an avid comic collector who is looking to sell off some of your collection, but as time goes on and your stocks deplete, you’ll need to find new comics to replenish the stores and continue trading successfully.